arc42/arc42-faq/manuscript/07_faq/07_G_versioning.md

 {pagebreak}

 {#section-vii-G}
-## VII.G Questions on arc42 and versions / variants
+## G Questions on arc42 and versions / variants

 {#q-G-1}